GChristensen/posts/_posts/2019-08-31-dynamic-org-capture-templates.md

 ### org-protocol in Windows

-In Windows org-protocol URL is altered in various ways on its path from a browser to
+When capturing from a browser in Windows org-protocol URL is altered in various ways on its path to Emacs:
-Emacs:

 - A slash is appended to subprotocol name.
 For an example: `org-protocol://capture?url=...` becomes `org-protocol://capture/?url=...`.
 Because of this Emacs may not recognize a